Te āhua o ā mātou mahi How we operate

 As the regeneration’s new amenities and public places become available, placemaking events and on-site aids enable and boost public use - reconnecting the community to their now improved facilities.

-Through such placemaking programmes, we support communities undergoing significant change and strengthen relationships to build trust and knowledge - ensuring that our regeneration supports the local identity and sense of place.
+Through such placemaking programmes, Eke Panuku supports communities undergoing significant change and strengthens relationships to build trust and knowledge - ensuring that the regeneration project supports local identity and sense of place.

-We test design options, gather community feedback and build community capacity to support social and economic outcomes.
+Eke Panuku tests design options, gathers community feedback and builds community capacity to support social and economic outcomes.

 The Eke Panuku approach to placemaking